novillo-cs/apcsa_material/classwork/01_15_console_game/directions.md

 * Look at the sample subclass MyWarrior and compare it to your subclass.
 What is different?
 What is the same?

 * How your game will interact with the user?

+* Use ANSI codes to change terminal font colors.

 #### Game requirements: